SamuelWorld20/alx-system_engineering-devops/0x00-shell_basics/README.md

 Task 9: This script Delete the directory my_first_directory that is in the /tmp directory.
 Task 10: This script changes the working directory to the previous one.
-Task 11: This script list all files in the current directory and the parent of the working directory and the /boot directory
+Task 11: This script list all files in the current directory and the parent of the working directory and the /boot directory Task 12: This script prints the type of the file named iamafile.
+The file iamafile will be in the /tmp directory when you run the script.